WW92030-STORAGE/WITNESS_CLONE_II/.docs/PuzzleEntity.md

 ## Fields

 - `color: EntityColor::Color = EntityColor::NIL` - Color of the object
-- `isPath, isLine, isBlocker: bool = {false, false, false}` - Can we draw a path, does the cell have a path already drawn, does the cell block floodfills?
+- `isPath, isBlocker: bool = {false, false}` - Can we draw a path, does the cell block floodfills?
+- `hasLine: uint8_t = 0` - Does the cell have a path already drawn?
+(That's the boolean value -- the integer value is the index of the line)
 - `type: std::string = "PuzzleEntity"` - The class name as a string
 - `disp: std::string = "OBJECT"` - A six letter symbol representing the object.
 This can change based on internal properties of the object but must be consistent.
 - `isActive" bool = true` - Is the symbol active in the grid?
 (Used for things like cancels)